 Children’s Medical Center Research Institute (CRI) at the University of Texas Southwestern Medical Center in Dallas, TX seeks applications for tenure-track faculty positions in genetics.
 Outstanding investigators at any rank will be considered.
 Appointment rank will be commensurate with academic accomplishments and experience.
 Candidates must have a Ph.D., M.D. or equivalent degree and the ability to direct independently-funded research programs.
 Areas of specific research interest include human genetics, genomics and Mendelian disorders.
 Faculty recruited through this mechanism will join CRI’s Genetic and Metabolic Disease Program (GMDP), directed by Dr. Ralph DeBerardinis.
 Highlights of the GMDP include:

 - A robust basic research environment dedicated to understanding the genetic and metabolic basis of human disease.

-- Integration with clinical programs in genetic and metabolic diseases at Children’s Medical Center, providing outstanding opportunities for gene discovery and translational research.
+- Integration with clinical programs in genetic and metabolic diseases at Children’s Medical Center, providing outstanding opportunities for gene discovery, translational research and therapeutic trials.

 - Core support in genomics, metabolomics and bioinformatics.